wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 ### Check Slot Availability `/checkIfAvailable()`

 This function validates if a slot is available by checking if the slot already exists in the database.
 We are querying `ref.orderByChild('date')`.
-Queries are allowed to order by one key at a time.
+Queries are allowed to order one key at a time.
 We have previously defined our index via the `.indexOn` on the Firebase Rules for better performance.
 And then we make use `.once('value')` to listen for exactly one event of the value, and then it stops listening.

 * Add this below code snippet to your `server.js` to create the `checkIfAvailable()` function